 The only class I did take were the hip hop classes at Dance Soul.
 Needless to say, it wasn’t a language course.

-Later on in life, when Christ’s love came and saved me, I started going on missions trips with my youth group for two to three weeks.
+Later on in life, when I became a Christian, I started going on missions trips with my youth group for two to three weeks.
 I served as the pastor’s translator (and basically everyone’s translator), led worship and shared messages in Mandarin.

 That experience along with attending a Chinese church in America helped me learn many Christian terms in Mandarin.